-The College holds Convocation each December for December graduates.
-The Convocation ceremony is quaint and students may invite a limited number of guests.
+The College may hold Convocation for December graduates.
+The Convocation ceremony is quaint and students may be allowed a limited number of guests.
 Graduation is held each May at Hendricks Chapel on the campus of Syracuse University.
-December, May and June graduates are invited to participate and may invite unlimited guests to the ceremony.
+December, April and May graduates are invited to participate and may invite guests to the ceremony.
 Academic regalia is required for participation in the May ceremony.
-June graduates may walk ceremoniously and are not eligible for honors distinction or awards at the May ceremony.